 2) Master the issuance of savings certificates.

-3) Take measures to minimize the negative impact of unforeseen withdrawal of term deposits by the population.
+3) Take measures to minimize the negative impact of unexpected withdrawals of time deposits by the population.

-4) To pay interest on placed deposits in advance in order to compensate for inflationary losses.
+4) Make interest payments on deposits placed in advance in order to compensate for inflationary losses.

-5) Introduce a new service for customers - a telemarketing service.
+5) Introduce a new service for clients - telemarketing service.

-Also, in general, for commercial banks, it is proposed to build a system for guaranteeing bank deposits, taking into account the peculiarities of the Russian banking system.
+Also, in general, it is proposed for commercial banks to build a system for guaranteeing bank deposits, taking into account the characteristics of the Russian banking system.

 Bibliography